 We provide information to the colleges and universities as requested and support students with their applications where appropriate.

 How are the school’s resources allocated and matched to children’s special educational needs?

 Imberhorne receives its school budget from West Sussex County Council.
 We allocate specific funding to the SEND team from the budget to cover the work that they do.

 How is the decision made about what type and how much support my child will receive?

 The decision about how much support your child will receive is based on the data that we have available either from the current assessment or information from their previous school.
 The student’s view and your views are also important to enable us to make sure that your child has the correct support in place.

 How are parents involved during the school year?

 We believe in working closely with parents to ensure that students are supported appropriately.
 The partnership between school and parents is highly valued at Imberhorne and this partnership is vital to support your child.

 At our annual parents’ consultation evenings, our SENDCo is available to talk to.
-Mrs Marchant, Leader of Learning SEND, attends our new parents 'Meet and Greet Evening' during the Summer and meets with many parents of both existing and prospective students throughout the year.
+Mrs Price, Leader of Learning SEND, attends our new parents 'Meet and Greet Evening' during the Summer and meets with many parents of both existing and prospective students throughout the year.
 Alongside of this we have held a number of briefing evenings to ensure parents are as well informed as possible.

 Our accessibility plan is located on our policies page.